FINRAOS/MLiy/docs/DeveloperGuide.md

 	curl http://www.ec2instances.info/instances.json > instances.json

-Replace the instances.json file in [mliyweb/fixtures].
+Using SFTP or SSH, replace the instances.json file in [mliyweb/fixtures].
 This should work unless the format has changed.

 [mliyweb/fixtures]:../mliyweb/fixtures